Miller Center for Interreligious Learning & Leadership

 >> Learn more

 BILI is offered to undergraduate students at partner institutions.
-This year-long fellowship is for 15-20 outstanding undergraduate student leaders from ten-plus Boston-area schools.
-The fellowship is coordinated with religious and spiritual life departments at the following participating schools: Babson, Boston College, Boston University, Bentley, Brandeis, Brown, Harvard, MIT, Northeastern, Olin, College, Tufts, and Wellesley.
+This year-long fellowship is for 15-20 outstanding undergraduate student leaders from over fifteen Boston-area and Charlotte-area schools.
+The fellowship is coordinated with religious and spiritual life departments at the following participating schools: Babson, Boston College, Boston University, Bentley, Brandeis, Brown, Central Piedmont, Davidson, Harvard, Johnson C. Smith, MIT, Northeastern, Queens University of Charlotte, Suffolk, Tufts, Wellesley, Wingate, and Wheaton.

 >> Learn more